Festive Eating Survival 101:

 I am fortunate enough to say that I have a regime that works for me and so I never fluctuate more than a few pounds throughout the year.
 At Christmas, however, I do allow myself a little of what I fancy; it is called having a life after all!
 I am going to share my strategies with you that have helped me every Christmas to maintain health and not crash early in January.
 In fact; I honestly believe that I emerge from the festive season better than I entered it.
 I feel rested, nourished, and motivated to start the New Year.

 Every Christmas I take some time out to reflect and set intentions and goals for the coming year; aka a dream list.

-It is a wonderful feeling to make New Year’s resolutions based on fitness goals, professional development goals, travel, business, creative and writing goals and my deepest dreams.
+It is a wonderful feeling to make New Year’s resolutions based on fitness goals, professional development goals, friendships and relationships, travel, business, creative and writing goals and my deepest dreams.
 Rather than writing the usual beat yourself up list of “having to” lose weight, go to the gym, exercise more, and eat less.
-No wonder most people never even make a dent in their New Year’s resolutions; what a miserable list!
+No wonder most people never even make a dent in their New Year’s resolutions; what a miserable list.

 So here is my SECRET STRATEGY FOR KEEPING FIT AND FABULOUS throughout the festive season and emerging healthy, fit, and motivated for the New Year.

-Decide that you are not going to gain weight
+Decide that you are not going to gain (too much) weight

-The main reason that most people gain weight over the festive period is because they resign themselves to the fact that they will eat more and gain weight or body fat or both; and they do!
-I enjoy my food but I don’t over eat and I keep active.
+The main reason that most people gain weight over the festive period is because they resign themselves to the fact that they will eat more and gain weight or body fat or both; and they do.
+I enjoy my food but I don’t (consistently) over eat and I keep active.